fivetran/dbt_apple_store_source/models/docs.md

 {% docs quantity %} The number of occurrences of a given subscription event. {% enddocs %}

-{% docs sessions %} Sessions is the count of the number of times the app has been used for at least two seconds (User Opt-In Only).
-If the app is in the background and is later used again, that counts as another session. {% enddocs %}
+{% docs sessions %} Sessions is the count of the number of times the app has been used for at least two seconds (User Opt-In only).
+If the app is in the background and is later used again, that counts as another session.
+A value of 0 indicates there were 0 sessions or no value from the source report that day. {% enddocs %}

-{% docs redownloads %} The count of redownloads where a redownload occurs when a user who previously downloaded your app adds it to their device again; credit is attributed to the source recorded when a user tapped to download/launch your app for the first time. {% enddocs %}
+{% docs redownloads %} The count of redownloads where a redownload occurs when a user who previously downloaded your app adds it to their device again (User Opt-In only); credit is attributed to the source recorded when a user tapped to download/launch your app for the first time.
+A value of 0 indicates there were 0 redownloads or no value from the source report that day. {% enddocs %}

 {% docs source_type %} A source is counted when a customer follows a link to your App Store product page.
 Source Types include: